 His book “The Four Agreements” is based on ancient Toltec wisdom and gives invaluable advice on living a life of freedom, love, and true happiness.

 Be impeccable with your word.
 This is the first agreement which encourages screening your words.
 Ruiz is of the belief that before you speak, ask yourself if your words are truthful or poisonous.
 Every word you speak about yourself or others should have a positive impact.
 Words create reality.

 Don’t take anything personally.
 People are different and see the world in different ways, and so how one person treats you tells a lot about them and how you respond says a lot about you.
-Embrace the uniqueness of others by not taking their bad treatment personally.
+Ruiz’s life lesson teaches us to embrace the uniqueness of others by not taking their bad treatment personally.
 Realize that their views do not change who you are.

 Don’t make assumptions.
 No one can read minds, and any attempt results in wrong answers.
 Making an assumption is seeking problems.
 Learn to ask questions and avoid unnecessary negativity in your life.